Murriouz/gulp-md5-assets/README.md

 # gulp-md5-assets

-This is a fork of [gulp-md5-plus](https://github.com/wpfpizicai/gulp-md5-plus)
+This is a fork of [gulp-md5-assets](https://github.com/stipsan/gulp-md5-assets)

-The difference between this fork and the original is the result:
+The difference between gulp-md5-plus and gulp-md5-assets is the result:
 ```html
 	Sample from a index.html file before transformation:
 	<link rel="stylesheet" type="text/css" href="main.css">